yochaigal/cairn/resources/monsters/giant-crab.md

 - Huge crustaceans that live in coastal areas and mindlessly attack anything that comes near.
 - Their pincers crush with enough strength to ignore any armor lesser than plate.
-- Their heavy carapace makes them notably sturdy but equally slow.
+- Their heavy carapace makes them notably hardy but equally slow.